 The horizontal wires of the system not clearly visible here.
 The raspberry plants are young and have not yet grown as far as the lowest wire.

-I still use a conventional post system for supporting raspberry crops, set up many years ago, but when I had to replace two old posts in one row of runner bean plants, I gave thought to the disadvantages of the post system, including the time it would take to anchor the posts solidly in the earth, and designed a system using curved supports, the supports used to construct curved cages.
-This system has many advantages, discussed below.
+I still use a conventional post system for supporting raspberry crops, set up many years ago, but when I had to replace two old posts, I gave thought to the disadvantages of the post system, including the time it would take to anchor the posts solidly in the earth, and designed a system using curved supports, the supports used to construct curved cages.
+This system has many advantages.

 This is the support, with horizontal wires for tying the raspberry canes.